mongodb/terraform-provider-mongodbatlas/examples/atlas-streams/README.md

 - `mongodbatlas_stream_instance`: Enables creating, modifying, and deleting Stream Instances. as part of this resource, a computed `hostnames` attribute is available for connecting to the created instance.
 - `mongodbatlas_stream_connection`: Enables creating, modifying, and deleting Stream Instance Connections, which serve as data sources and sinks for your instance.

 **NOTE**: To leverage these resources you'll need to set the environment variable `MONGODB_ATLAS_ENABLE_BETA=true` as this functionality is currently in preview.
-Also see [Limitations](https://www.mongodb.com/docs/atlas/atlas-sp/limitations/#std-label-atlas-sp-limitations) of Atlas Streams during this preview period.
+Also see [Limitations](https://www.mongodb.com/docs/atlas/atlas-sp/limitations/#std-label-atlas-sp-limitations) of Atlas Streams Processing during this preview period.

 ### Managing Stream Processors